Fish were boiling fifteen feet behind the boat. Each handful of live pilchards increased the feeding frenzy.

 Kaitlyn and Danielle cast their baits out and sure enough, an instant “double header”!
 A pair of attractive young ladies stood on the front of my boat with big smiles and bent rods; it’s great to be a fishing guide in Sarasota!

-Opportunities abound for anglers who go out on a Sarasota fishing charter on the west coast of Florida.
+Opportunities abound for anglers who go fishing on the west coast of Florida.
 Redfish can be sight fished in shallow water, tarpon are targeted along the beaches, and snook will ambush prey along mangrove shorelines.
 But the majority of fish caught on my Sarasota fishing charters are done so on the deep grass flats in Sarasota Bay.
 Danielle and Kaitlyn were in town on a visit from Ontario.
 Like many of my clients, they had very limited angling experience.
 In fact, Kaitlyn had never caught a fish before and we certainly fixed that!
 Fishing the deep grass offers those anglers the chance to catch a lot of fish.
 These same techniques will produce all along the Gulf Coast.

 While the largest fish on the flats are typically found in quite shallow water, the deep grass flats will produce more in terms of action and variety.
 Anglers who just want to bend the rod and perhaps catch a fish or two for dinner can’t do better than drifting the deep grass flats.
 Spanish mackerel, speckled and silver trout, pompano, bluefish, jack crevelle, mangrove snapper, gag grouper, black sea bass, flounder, cobia, ladyfish and even tarpon are all available at one time of year or another.
 Every once in a while a snook or redfish will be encountered over open flats deeper than four feet.
 Mottled expanses of grass in depths from four to eight feet will be the most productive.